ukaji3/mkchromecast/README.md

 * faac.
 * ffmpeg (optional).
 * PyQt5 (optional if you want to use the system tray menu).
-* yt-dlp (option if you plan to cast youtube URLs or [supported websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)).
+* yt-dlp (optional if you plan to cast YouTube URLs or [supported websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)).
 * soco (this module adds Sonos support to Mkchromecast).